appserver-io/appserver/README.md

   /**
    * @var \Namespace\Modulename\MySessionBean
-   * @Enterprise(name="MySessionBean")
+   * @EnterpriseBean(name="MySessionBean")
    */
   protected $mySessionBean;
 }
 ```

-With the `name` attribute of the `@Enterprise`annotation you have the possibility to specify the name of the bean, you registered before with the `@Stateless` annotation.
-A more detailed description about the available annotations follows below.
+With the `name` attribute of the `@EnterpriseBean`annotation you have the possibility to specify the name
+of the bean, you registered before with the `@Stateless` annotation.
+A more detailed description about
+the available annotations follows below.

 ### Setter Injection